matey-0/Reynard/extensions/README.md

 - **LocalCDN** - Small but effective privacy win, slightly speeds up loading times
 - **Violentmonkey** - Flexible tool when you need it, can replace most extensions
   - **Note:** Userscripts are just as dangerous as installing more extensions; they have full access (dangerous), increase fingerprinting surface, and add more attack vectors.
 I typically use them sparingly, review the code properly, and most of the time modify/write scripts instead of using stock scripts.
+- **Mullvad Browser Extension** - Very useful when websites block you for using Mullvad VPN, you can choose per-site proxies.
+This extension is effectively useless if you aren't using Mullvad VPN as well.

 ## See Also